okankurtulus/sails-hook-adminjs-panel/README.md

 ### Config Options and their description

-When you install this hook in your sails project, it first start it detects if configuration file is present in your sails config directory or not, if not, then it will create config file with default options, which can be edited later.
+When you install this hook in your sails project, it first detects if configuration file is present in your sails config directory or not, if not, then it will create config file with default options, which can be edited later.
 Options are:

 * `rootPath` :